Buddhist ethics

-Buddhist ethics are traditionally based on what Buddhists view as the enlightened perspective of the Buddha.
-The term for ethics or morality used in Buddhism is Śīla or sīla (Pāli). Śīla in Buddhism is one of three sections of the Noble Eightfold Path, and is a code of conduct that embraces a commitment to harmony and self-restraint with the principal motivation being nonviolence, or freedom from causing harm.
-It has been variously described as virtue, moral discipline and precept.
+Buddhist ethics are traditionally based on the enlightened perspective of the Buddha.
+In Buddhism, ethics or morality are understood by the term śīla (शील) or sīla (Pāli). Śīla is one of three sections of the Noble Eightfold Path.
+It is a code of conduct that emulates a natural inborn nature that embraces a commitment to harmony, equanimity, and self-regulation, primarily motivated by nonviolence or freedom from causing harm.
+It has been variously described as virtue, moral discipline uprightness and precept, skillful conduct.

-Sīla is an internal, aware, and intentional ethical behavior, according to one's commitment to the path of liberation.
-It is an ethical compass within self and relationships, rather than what is associated with the English word "morality" (i.e., obedience, a sense of obligation, and external constraint).
+In contrast to the english word "morality" (i.e., obedience, a sense of obligation, and external constraint), Sīla is a resolve to connect with what is believed to be our innate ethical compass.
+It is an intentional ethical behaviour that is refined and clarified through walking the path toward liberation.
+Within some traditions, the true adversary is our ignorance, our clinging to beliefs, complexes and our misguided perceptions.
+As such, behavior is not viewed as good or evil but as skillful or unskillful.

 Sīla is one of the three practices foundational to Buddhism and the non-sectarian Vipassana movement; sīla, samādhi, and paññā as well as the Theravadin foundations of sīla, dāna, and bhavana.
 It is also the second pāramitā.
-Sīla is also wholehearted commitment to what is wholesome.
+Sīla is the wholehearted commitment to what is wholesome that grows with experience of practice.
 Two aspects of sīla are essential to the training: right "performance" (caritta), and right "avoidance" (varitta).
-Honoring the precepts of sīla is considered a "great gift" (mahadana) to others, because it creates an atmosphere of trust, respect, and security.
-It means the practitioner poses no threat to another person's life, property, family, rights, or well-being.
+Honoring the precepts of sīla is considered a "great gift" (mahadana) to others because it creates an atmosphere of trust, respect, and security.
+It means that the practitioner poses no threat to anothers life, family, rights, well-being or property.

 Moral instructions are included in Buddhist scriptures or handed down through tradition.
-Most scholars of Buddhist ethics thus rely on the examination of Buddhist scriptures, and the use of anthropological evidence from traditional Buddhist societies, to justify claims about the nature of Buddhist ethics.
+Most scholars of Buddhist ethics thus rely on the examination of Buddhist scriptures and the use of anthropological evidence from traditional Buddhist societies to justify claims about the nature of Buddhist ethics.
+While many commonalities exist, there are differences between major Buddhist schools Theravada, Mahāyāna, Vajrayana, and Navayana in regards to texts, emphasis, practices, and ethical outlook.

 Foundations

-The source for the ethics of Buddhists around the world are the Three Jewels of the Buddha, Dharma and Sangha.
-The Buddha is seen as the discoverer of liberating knowledge and hence the foremost teacher.
+The universal source for Buddhist ethics are the Three Jewels of the Buddha, Dharma and Sangha.
+The Buddha is seen as the originator of liberating knowledge and hence is the foremost teacher.
 The Dharma is both the teachings of the Buddha's path and the truths of these teachings.
-The Sangha is the community of noble ones (ariya), who practice the Dhamma and have attained some knowledge and can thus provide guidance and preserve the teachings.
+The Sangha is the community of noble ones (ariya) who practice the Dharma and have attained some knowledge, and can thus provide guidance and preserve the teachings.
 Having proper understanding of the teachings is vital for proper ethical conduct.
-The Buddha taught that right view was a necessary prerequisite for right conduct, sometimes also referred to as right intention.
+The Buddha taught that right view, also referred to as right intention and right action, was a necessary prerequisite for right conduct.